uwblueprint/dancefest-web/README.md

 The project is dockerized.
 We use ReactJS, Flask, PostgreSQL, and Firebase.

-- Backend (will) support hot-reload so no need to re run it after every change
+- Backend supports hot-reload so no need to re run it after every change
 - Frontend supports hot-reload so no need to re run it after every change
 - You may be missing one or more env variables in your `.env` file: check the Slack channel